 Social search isn’t necessarily the same for Google.
 They say that they are not currently putting any weight behind the social signals coming from Facebook or Twitter.
 Matt Cutts, Google’s Head of Search Spam, explains this is primarily due to Facebook and Twitter sporadically blocking access to their crawl.
 I don’t think that this is the case, as Google will index social pages if allowed and will do much like Bing with regard to determining authority.

-What this does mean however, is that Google are focusing much more on Google+.
+What this does mean, however, is that Google is focusing much more on Google+.
 G+ is now part of the Google algorithm with social shares and content being actively crawled and ranked.
 And that applies to social search too.

 For local business here in Wanaka and Queenstown, this does mean something.
 Social search is here to stay so If you do not have a social media outlet set up as of yet, we recommend you start with Google +, as this will help with your overall SEO.
 Check out our recent post on this exact subject.
 It can also be linked to your Google Places account, which makes it easier for people to find the address and details of your physical location.
 Once you have this set up then begin to gather followers – friends, family, customers – integrate with your website and start posting content relevant to your business and industry.
 And if you have any questions about social search and how can it benefit your business specifically – get in touch.